 Central Luzon to Calabarzon For Less Than 10,000 Pesos ALL-IN

 I recently went on a week-long trip with my friends to three provinces in Luzon.
-It was my first time to travel to a lot of places in such short period of time.
+It was my first time to travel to a lot of places in such a short period.
 It was a fun, but tiring trip, and I am not really sure if I want to do it again.
 Haha!

 We did not have a planned itinerary that’s why it was very exciting.
 We just followed our instincts to do this adventure.